riedlma/riedlma.github.io/publications.md

 # Selected Publications

+  * Martin Riedl and Chris Biemann (2018): Using Semantics for Granularities of Tokenization, Computational Linguistics, vol. 44, no. 3, p.483-524
   * Martin Riedl, Sebastian Padó (2018): A Named Entity Recognition Shootout for German, In Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL), Melbourne, Australia
   * Seid Muhie Yimam, Sanja Štajner, Martin Riedl, Chris Biemann (2017): Complex Word Identification Task across Three Text Genres and Two User Groups.
 In Proceedings of The 8th International Joint Conference on Natural Language Processing (IJCNLP).
 Taipei, Taiwan
-  * Martin Riedl and Chris Biemann (2016): Unsupervised Compound Splitting With Distributional Semantics Rivals Supervised Methods.
-In: Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2016), p.
-617-622, San Diego, CA, USA
-  * Martin Riedl and Chris Biemann (2015): A Single Word is not Enough: Ranking Multiword Expressions Using Distributional Semantics.
-In: Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP 2015), p.
-2430-2440, Lisboa, Portugal
   * Sunny Mitra, Ritwik Mitra,Martin Riedl, Chris Biemann, Animesh Mukherjee and Pawan Goyal (2014): That’s sick dude!: Automatic identification of word sense change across different timescales.
 In: Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics (ACL 2014), p.
 1020-1029, Baltimore, MD, USA
   * Chris Biemann, Martin Riedl (2013): Text: Now in 2D!
 A Framework for Lexical Expansion with Contextual Similarity.
 Journal of Language Modelling (JLM) 1(1), p.55-95
   * Martin Riedl and Chris Biemann (2012): How Text Segmentation Algorithms Gain from Topic Models.
 In: Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2012), p.
 553-557, Montreal, Canada